Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Malgrate and Lecco are connected by several bridges.
 One of them, the lovely Azzone Visconti bridge, dates back to the 14th-century.
 The pretty arches of the medieval bridge are one of the defining images of the area, so make sure you cross it at least once.

 Surrounded by mountains, Malgrate is a pretty popular destination for hikers and outdoor adventurers.
-There are tons of walking routes leading out of the town, either into the hills or along the shoreline.
 Many of the trails are worth the effort just to appreciate the beautiful surroundings and wonderful mountaintop views.
-However, there are also some interesting sights to keep an eye out for.

 Some of the routes are lined with intricately carved sculptures, like the Sentiero Spirito Del Bosco.
 Along this route, you will come across several wood figures representing local spirits and mythical beings.
 Alternatively, head down one of the valleys to the west of Malgrate and you will come across the Abbazia di San Pietro al Monte.